Ankthetechguy/extension_task/README.md

 created a mozilla firefox extension as a task given by mozilla club vit, the extension loads a fresh joke each time the page is reloaded.
+The icons.png files should be stored inside a directory named icons.